Skip to main content

 Progesterone rises in the second half of the menstrual cycle, the luteal phase, after ovulation occurs.
 Its primary role is to prepare the uterine lining for a potential pregnancy.
 If pregnancy does not occur, progesterone levels fall, triggering menstruation.
 Beyond its reproductive function, progesterone has a significant calming effect on the nervous system.

 It interacts with GABA receptors in the brain, the same receptors targeted by anti-anxiety medications, which promotes relaxation and supports restorative sleep.
 This is why many women experience PMS symptoms like irritability and anxiety, along with sleep disturbances, as progesterone levels plummet in the days before their period begins.
-Progesterone also helps to balance the effects of estrogen throughout the body, particularly in the uterine lining and breast tissue.
-An adequate level of progesterone is necessary to temper estrogen’s proliferative effects, which is a key principle in safe and effective hormonal therapy.

 The Adrenal Axis DHEA and Cortisol

 The adrenal glands, small glands that sit atop the kidneys, are another critical component of the female hormonal matrix.
-They produce hormones that are central to the body’s and overall energy production.
+They produce hormones that are central to the body’s stress response and overall energy production.
 Two of the most important adrenal hormones in this context are DHEA and cortisol.

 Dehydroepiandrosterone (DHEA) is an abundant precursor hormone that the body can convert into other hormones, including testosterone and estrogen.
 DHEA levels peak in young adulthood and then begin a steady decline with age.
 This decline can contribute to feelings of fatigue, a decrease in libido, and a general loss of vitality.